Learning how to start an emergency fund helps prepare you to overcome unexpected events that could otherwise threaten your financial health.

 If you have ever faced any of the above circumstances, it’d be wise to build an emergency fund.

 How will an emergency fund benefit your finances?
-To understand these benefits, you need to compare it with the other (unideal) alternatives for funding emergencies — debt purchasing and personal savings.
+To understand these benefits, you need to compare it with the other (unideal) alternatives for funding emergencies — debt purchasing and liquidating investments.

 Below are three clear advantages of emergency funds:

 In the absence of an emergency fund, you may need to borrow money from a bank or credit union to cover emergency expenses.